datahai/GenMLV/README.md

 - If the file is empty or corrupted, initialize an empty metadata dictionary and print a warning.

 📄 3.
 Discover .sql Files
-Traverse all subdirectories under sql_root_path.
+-Traverse all subdirectories under sql_root_path.
-For each .sql file found:
+-For each .sql file found:
-Record its full path.
+--Record its full path.
-Get its last modified timestamp.
+--Get its last modified timestamp.
-Store this info in a dictionary sql_files keyed by the table name (filename without .sql).
+--Store this info in a dictionary sql_files keyed by the table name (filename without .sql).

 📋 4.
 Get Existing Materialized Lake Views (MLVs)
 Use Spark SQL to list all existing MLVs.
 Store their names in a set called existing_mlvs.